Resident Handbook Introduction

 - the program director at the sponsoring institution

-The affiliation agreement must be received by the host program at MUSC and approved by the University/MUHA Legal Office, Annette Drachman, and signed by the Dean of the College of Medicine, Dr. Etta Pisano.
+The affiliation agreement must be received by the host program at MUSC, approved/signed by the University/MUHA Legal Counsel, Annette Drachman, and signed by the VP for Academic Affairs and Provost, Dr. Mark Sothmann.

 The MUSC Supervising Physician must notify the visiting resident's Program Director if any adverse events, involving the visiting resident, take place during the rotation at MUSC.